What If It's 1999 All Over Again?

 There are a few questions you ought to consider before answering:

 1) What if 2017 isn't analogous to 1999 but to 1996 or 1997?
-In that case we should expect more new highs for SPY and FANG stocks such as Amazon (AMZN).
+In that case, we should expect more new highs for SPY and FANG stocks such as Amazon (AMZN).

 2) What if we're on the cusp of another bear market, but the next bear market is more like 2008-2009 than 2000-2002?
 Let's recall how Berkshire Hathaway and The Fairholme Fund did then: